skolbot.AI Chatbot for Schools

 Sources: Skolbot median results (18 institutions, 2024-2025), A/B test (22 sites, Sept โ€” Dec 2025), cohort analysis (8,000 sessions, 2025).

 The financial impact deserves specific calculation.
-With a student lifetime value of GBP 38,000 over 5 years for a business school programme, every additional qualified lead represents significant revenue potential.
+With a student lifetime value of $45,000 CAD over 4 years for a domestic undergraduate business school program โ€” and significantly higher for international students at $120,000 CAD over 4 years โ€” every additional qualified lead represents significant revenue potential.
+For students funded through OSAP or Canada Student Loans, the institution's revenue is secured regardless of the student's personal financial situation.
 Our student chatbot ROI calculation guide breaks down the full formula.

 Key success factors